 The film will be released to a broader audience in 2016; stay tuned for more information.

-For additional information or to join the Farm Advocate Link email list, please contact Farm Aid at email@example.com.
+For additional information or to get involved with the Farm Advocate Link, contact Farm Aid at email@example.com.